-I recall seeing some sort of “Kegel chair” on the Netflix series Bling Empire, where the super rich were having a party and it was one of the featured “activities”.
+I recall seeing some sort of “Kegel chair” on the Netflix series Bling Empire, where the super-rich were having a party and it was one of the featured “activities”.
 I made a mental note.
-On the show they mentioned how it helped strengthen the pelvic region to, you know, tighten up.
-I had forgotten about it until a recently dinner two friends (let’s call them Samantha and Charlotte*).
-As usual, we caught up with all girl talk…the kids, the next James Bond movie, work, our favourite latest beauty finds, and how we’ve been coping during pandemic times.
-At one point of the conversation, Charlotte piped up about having tried some Kegel Chair at a place in Toronto called Urospot.
-“It’s seriously life changing!” she told us with excitement.
+On the show, they mentioned how it helped strengthen the pelvic region to, you know, tighten up.
+I had forgotten about it until a recent dinner with two friends (let’s call them Samantha and Charlotte*).
+As usual, we caught up with all-girl talk…the kids, the next James Bond movie, work, our favourite latest beauty finds, and how we’ve been coping during the pandemic times.
+At one point in the conversation, Charlotte piped up about having tried some Kegel Chair at a place in Toronto called Urospot.
+“It’s seriously life-changing!” she told us with excitement.
 We leaned in and had SO many questions.

-She had gone through six sessions with this non-invasive treatment with eye opening detail.
+She had gone through six sessions with this non-invasive treatment with eye-opening detail.
 Charlotte had two difficult childbirths that eventually required her to undergo surgery to help repair some of the damage done.
 Bladder leaks and discomfort in intercourse are common issues that many women face after having childbirth and continue to experience whether they require reconstructive surgery or not.
-How many women joke about cough, sneeze or laugh leaks?
+How many women joke about cough, sneezing or laugh leaks?
 The muscle loss is real.

 Who is it for?
-There are several reasons why women (and some men) seek out treatment here and they come in wide range in age.
-Mostly women who are experiencing loss of their pelvic muscles due to child birth, experiencing pelvic organ prolapse, or even those who have had injury due to sports.
-Many women who experience bladder leaks (you know, when you cough or laugh and a little pee comes out too? yeah, that!).
+There are several reasons why women (and some men) seek out treatment here and they come in a wide range in age.
+Mostly women who are experiencing loss of their pelvic muscles due to childbirth, experiencing pelvic organ prolapse, or even those who have had injuries due to sports.
+Many women experience bladder leaks (you know, when you cough or laugh and a little pee comes out too? yeah, that!).
 It also claims to help with urgency, frequency, night waking and yes, sexual functioning.
 It’s also growing in popularity for men who have gone through prostate cancer treatment and want to rebuild some muscle as well.

 Erin, who left her successful corporate job in the medical industry to start Urospot, was not just interested in bringing this treatment to women as a “quick fix”.
 She was interested in helping women understand how lifestyle also affects our health …even in THAT region.
 Education is one of the core values here to help clients regain their confidence.